 Connect with the Other Parents from the Childcare

 - You might be able to arrange a play date with another parent from the Childcare.
-It will make the transition easier once your child knows he has a friend he can hang out with.
+It will make the transition easier once your child knows they have a friend they can hang out with.

 Lastly, remember that your child will stop crying a lot sooner than you think.
 Everything will be fine.